soloemoon/bizwiz/README.md

 ```
 <img width="729" alt="Screen Shot 2023-02-25 at 1 01 31 AM" src="https://user-images.githubusercontent.com/57546826/221343719-61887d0d-8b0e-4e78-abf2-8c88a8217e23.png">

+## Easy Table Formatting
 Utilize the full suite of pandas styling options in convient helper functions.
+Because this is a pandas styling object, we are able to use the full array of options available.
+Multiple helper functions are included to make adding column bars, highlighting values, and more incredibly simple.

  ```
 col_colors = {'sepal_width':'blue', 'sepal_length':'lightgreen'}